reptileinx/backup_aws_resources/README.md

     ```
     NOTE: We pushed the file (rds_backup/rdscopysnapshots.zip) to AWS S3 and we were able to create Lambdas.
 AWS SAM is elegant since it does this for us automatically.

-6. Failsafe Account: Subscribe the “Save Lambda" function to an <SNSSaveTopic> that is cross Account capable
+6. Failsafe Account: Subscribe the “Save Lambda" function to an <SNSSaveTopic> that is cross Account capable <br />
     STEP 1.
-    # Tell the Lambda function in Failsafe account about the SNS topic in Target account.
+    - Tell the Lambda function in Failsafe account about the SNS topic in Target account.
 Ran this in the Failsafe Account aws cli context.

     ```shell

        $ aws sns subscribe \